 The pursuit of happiness

-A couple of years ago, our customer support team had a turning point.
+A couple of years ago, our Support Team had a turning point.
 This was when FishingBooker was expanding fast and was suddenly facing a lot of new questions.
 One of these was: now that the Customer Service team (as it was then known) was made up of more than a couple of people, how should their success be measured?

 Was it the number of tickets they solved?
 The number of phone calls they answered?
 Or was it something else?
 How could we translate their work into showing us whether we’re on the right track as a company?